bbauska/zombiePolitics/README.md

 basic rights and levels of collective security and protection.
-Politics in this scenario is left to the fate of markets and the financial hyper-dead, while everyone else has to look out for themselves, bereft of any social protections or collective help from broader social spheres.
+Politics in this scenario is left to the fate of markets and the financial hyper-dead, while everyone else has to look out for themselves, bereft of any social protections or collective help from broader social spheres.</p>

-Before he died, President Franklin Delano Roosevelt advocated precisely for such rights, which he called a “second bill of rights,” and which included the right “of every family to a decent home.
+Before he died, President Franklin Delano Roosevelt advocated precisely for such rights, which he called a "second bill of rights," and which included the right "of every family to a decent home.
 The right to adequate medical care and the oppor­ tunity to achieve and enjoy good health.
 The right to adequate protection from the economic fears of old age, sickness, accident and unemployment.
 The right to a good education."
 That is, those social and economic rights that provide a secure foun­